borislavr/qubership-open-telemetry-collector/docs/sentry-receiver.md

 ### `type: "session"`

 Envelopes with type `session` are not logged to the logging system.
+- sentry_session_exited_count - allows to monitor amount of unique sessions with `status: "exited"` when session ends.

 ## Sentry Envelope to Metrics

 SentryMetrics Connector allows to generate metrics for each type of sentry envelopes below:

-### `type: "session"` — Session Metrics

-- sentry_session_exited_count - allows to monitor amount of unique sessions with `status: "exited"` when session ends.

-### `type: "transaction"`  — Transaction Metrics
+### `type: "transaction"`

 - sentry_measurements_statistic - allows to monitor Browser Web Vitals - measurements and duration of transactions - for each `{transaction} {context.trace.op}`.

-### `type: "event"`  — Event Metrics
+### `type: "event"`

 - sentry_event_count - allows to monitor amount of sentry events by `event.level`